sparkflows/sparkflows-docs/docs/rest-api-python/python-token.rst

-After running above REST API code using Python, Will get the results as below
+After running above REST API code using Python, will get the results as below:

 .. figure:: ../_assets/tutorials/token/8.PNG